(What is the issue and why is it important?)

 - As appropriate, assign projects that require the use of word processing, spreadsheet, or presentation software.
 (Direct students who need assistance with these programs to MU's DOIT training, which is available to and free for students.)

 - Encourage students to use the Web for research, but discuss with them how to evaluate the information that they find.

-Talk to an instructional designer (your college's academic technology liaison or an instructional designer from ET@MO) if you would like to brainstorm relevant activities for your course.
+Talk to an instructional designer (your college's academic technology liaison or an instructional designer from Course Design & Technology) if you would like to brainstorm relevant activities for your course.

 Sample Language for Your Syllabus

 In this course, you will be expected to use [list hardware and/or software as appropriate].
 If you do not have personal access to [hardware/software], you may visit one of the computer labs on campus; see http://doit.missouri.edu/services/computer-lab.html for locations.
 If you need assistance using [software], the Mizzou Department of Information Technology offers free training; see http://doit.missouri.edu/services/training.html for schedules.

 In this course, you will be expected to [describe writing assignment that requires research].
 Although you are welcome to use online resources in your research, you must use your critical thinking skills to determine which sources are credible and reliable and which are not.
 See "Finding Information on the Internet: A Tutorial," from the University of California, Berkeley (http://www.lib.berkeley.edu/TeachingLib/Guides/Internet/Evaluate.html), to learn more about evaluating online resources.
 You are also encouraged to ask a Mizzou librarian for assistance; visit one of the libraries in person, or go to http://library.missouri.edu/contactus/.

 (Where can I go on campus for help?)

 Training for Microsoft Word, PowerPoint, and Excel, as well as Apple iPad